Kian121/Multinational-Retail-Data-Centralisation/README.md

 AWS S3 bucket JSON
 REST API JSON

-it then cleans the data and uploads to the allocated database to later be queried and analysed.

 ## Installation Instructions
 Prerequisites: Ensure that you have the necessary pre-installed software ond dependencies installed on your system.